Gyrineum perca

 Gyrineum perca is a species of predatory sea snail, a marine gastropod mollusk in the family Cymatiidae.
 It is more commonly known as the winged triton or the maple leaf triton.

 Description

 Shells of Gyrineum perca can reach a length of 31–100 mm.
 These unusual shells are quite flattened, well adapted to laying on a soft substrate, with large flanges close to the outer lips and a blade-like outpouching of the outer shell layer, forming two longitudinal folds (hence the genus name).
 Shell surface may be whitish, yellowish or pale brown.

 Distribution

-This species is widespread from the Eastern Africa to Japan.
+Indo-Pacific: widespread from Eastern Africa to Japan.